lgruen/lifx-switch-esp32/README.md

 This is not, in any way, affiliated or related to LiFi Labs, Inc.  Use it at your own risk.

-Senses when a capacative button is pressed and then sends a UDP packet over the WiFi network to change the power state of a particular bulb.
+Senses when a capacitive button is pressed and then sends a UDP packet over the WiFi network to change the power state of a particular bulb.

-The capacative button can be as simple as a piece of metal connected to one of the "touch" pins of the ESP32.
+The capacitive button can be as simple as a piece of metal connected to one of the "touch" pins of the ESP32.

 This is structured identically to the ESP-IDF examples.
 Before compiling, run